 Meike’s 50mm f/1.7 is a Canon EOS R, Nikon Z mount lens on a budget

 The recently launched Nikon Z series and Canon EOS R are beginning to gain third-party lens compatibility without an adapter.
-This week, Meike launched a 50mm f/1.7 lens for both the RF mount and Z mount.
+This week, Meike launched a 50mm f/1.7 lens for both the and .
 The lens was previously available for Sony FE shooters.

 The Meike 50mm f/1.7 is a manual focus only lens.
 The all-metal body houses optics with six elements in five groups.
 The lens is also weather-sealed.
 But the biggest perk of the new lens?
 It sells for about $140.